 In 2003, after Parry’s departure, the group chose John Butt as its conductor.
 Under Butt’s musical direction, it has become known for performing and recording Baroque vocal music.
 Under the musical direction of John Butt, has consolidated its existing strength in the Baroque repertoire, winning the 2008 Midem Baroque Award and the 2007 Gramophone Award for Best Baroque Vocal Album (for its recording of the original Dublin version of Handel’s Messiah).

 Butt shared the title of co-artistic director of the Dunedin Consort until August 2012, when his title was changed to music director.

 Dunedin Consort takes its name from Edinburgh’s castle (Din Eidyn) and, like the famous landmark, has great cultural significance in Scotland’s capital city and beyond.

 Utrecht Early Music Festival

-Premiered in 1982, The Utrecht Early Music Festival – the largest of its kind in the world – is a ten day event that takes place every year at the end of August, in the historic centre of Utrecht.
-During the festival the programme is filled with over 150 concerts and other activities like Summerschool Lectures, an Early Music Exhibition and a STIMU-Symposium.
+Premiered in 1982, The Utrecht Early Music Festival – the largest of its kind in the world – is a ten-day event that takes place every year at the end of August, in the historic center of Utrecht.
+During the festival, the program is filled with over 150 concerts and other activities like Summerschool Lectures, an Early Music Exhibition, and a STIMU-Symposium.